daphne-eu/daphne/doc/DaphneLib/Overview.md

 Based on DAPHNE matrices/frames/scalars (and Python scalars), complex expressions can be defined **(4)** using Python operators (such as `-` and `/` above) and methods on the DAPHNE matrices/frames/scalars (such as `mean()` and `stddev()` above).
 The results of these expressions again represent DAPHNE matrices/frames/scalars.

-Up until here, no acutal computations are performed.
+Up until here, no actual computations are performed.
 Instead, an internal DAG (directed acyclic graph) representation of the computation is built.
 When calling `compute()` on the result **(5)**, the DAG is automatically optimized and executed by DAPHNE.
 This principle is known as *lazy evaluation*.